Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 > A figure walks alone with the stride and bearing of one who knows no fear.
 Clad in rusty armor, it clutches a gleaming longsword in its pale hand and looks ready for a fight.
 ^0d9

 From a distance, the [[5.
 Mechanics/Bestiary/Undead/Revenant.md\|revenant]] looks like a zombie and might be mistaken for such.
-A character within 30 feet of the revenant who succeeds on a DC 10 Wisdom (Insight) check can see the intelligence and hate in its sunken eyes.
+A character within 30 feet of the revenant who succeeds on a DC 10 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Insight\|Insight]]) check can see the intelligence and hate in its sunken eyes.
 The revenant is clad in tattered chain mail that affords the same protection as leather armor.

 The revenant was a [[5.
 Mechanics/Bestiary/Undead/Knight Of The Order (COS).md\|knight of the Order]] of the Silver Dragon, which was annihilated defending the valley against Strahd's armies more than four centuries ago.
 The revenant no longer remembers its name and wanders the land in search of Strahd's wolves and other minions, slaying them on sight.
 If the characters attack it, the revenant assumes they are in league with Strahd and fights them until destroyed.